ucb-ee290c/fa18-ble/doc/pda.md

 ```
 Packet DisAssembler has eight outputs. `data` is an 8-bit result. `done` is a 1-bit output that denotes the end of the packet.
 The rest outputs are needed for PDA processing but not part of the payload information.

+ ## Test
+ Due to time constraints, we did not build a Scala test for the Packet DisAssembler module.
+In return, a top level test is provided for PDA chain.
+Please refer to [here](https://github.com/ucberkeley-ee290c/fa18-ble/tree/master/doc/pda_chain.md).